-When preparing milk meals, you want to use raw or fresh milk when you do this.
-Goat’s milk is preferred because it’s easier for the puppies to digest it, but if that’s not available, other kinds of milk like cow’s milk are suitable as well.
+When preparing milk meals, you want to use raw or fresh milk.
+Goat’s milk is preferred because it’s easier for the puppies to digest it, but if that’s not available, other kinds of milk, like cow’s milk, are suitable as well.

-Aside from goat’s milk, you would need to mix in some other ingredients into your puppies milk meal to make sure that it gets all the nutrients essential for it’s growth.
+Aside from goat’s milk, you would need to mix some other ingredients into your puppies milk meal to make sure that it gets all the nutrients essential for its growth.

 When they’re just a few weeks old, you will need to feed your puppy on demand, which is usually 4 to 5 feedings in a day.
 Take your cue from how frequently they nurse from their mother.